 3.9.2 Where, from all Bid-Offer Acceptances for which an Acceptance Volume has been determined for Settlement Period j, k-1 represents that Bid-Offer Acceptance with the Bid-Offer Acceptance Time (Tk-1it) most recently preceding that of Bid-Offer Acceptance k.
 For the purposes of this Service Description the superscript “k-1“ used in the terms above is equivalent to superscript “k-” as used in the Code.

-3.9.3 The SAA shall ensure that, if there is no Bid-Offer Acceptance, for which an Acceptance Volume has been determined in Settlement Period j which has a Bid-Offer Acceptance Time that precedes that of Bid-Offer Acceptance k, the value of qAk-1ij(t) = FPNij(t).
+3.9.3 The SAA shall ensure that, if there is no Bid-Offer Acceptance, for which an Acceptance Volume has been determined in Settlement Period j which has a Bid-Offer Acceptance Time that precedes that of Bid-Offer Acceptance k, the value of qAk-1ij(t) = FPNij(t) for each Acceptance k that is not related to an RR Instruction.

 For the purposes of this Service Description the superscript “k-1“ used in the term above is equivalent to superscript “k-” as used in the Code.